 - Can you plan your own school Olympics event?
 Which sporting activities will athletes compete in?
 How will it be organised?

-- Take part in a sports event that is takes place at the Olympics.
+- Take part in a sports event that takes place at the Olympics.
 Compare your times / scores to the winning competitors.

 - Choreograph a dance to perform at the opening / closing ceremony of the Games.